goofycoder/arsenal/javascript/javascript.md

 ### JavaScript

-- JavaScript is the programming language of the Web.
-The overwhelming majority of modern websites use JavaScript.
+- the programming language of the Web.
+  - The overwhelming majority of modern websites use JavaScript.
-	- HTML to specify the content of web pages
+    - HTML: specify the content of web pages
-	- CSS to specify the presentation of web pages
+    - CSS:  specify the presentation of web pages
-	- JavaScript to specify the behavior of web pages.
+    - JavaScript: specify the behavior of web pages.

 - embed JavaScript code within ```<script>``` tags in HTML files, and when the browser loads the file, it will execute the code.

 - JavaScript is a typeless language.
-You do not need to specify in the script what data type a variable is.
+  - do not need to specify in the script what data type a variable is.

 - JavaScript is a case-sensitive language
 	- however, that HTML is not case-sensitive (although XHTML is).